Superior Academy of Music’s comprehensive program

 The private instrument or voice lessons focus on technique and skills related to their particular instrument, while the musicianship group class provides students with a thorough understanding of the fundamentals of music theory.
 In the musicianship class, students will receive classes in a high-tech classroom equipped with a digital piano and an interactive white board and projector.
 This cutting-edge setting allows students to learn and integrate musicianship skills in a fun and engaging way.
 SAM’s comprehensive program is designed to allow students to not only improve in their chosen instrument, but also to gain the knowledge that will allow them to better understand and enjoy all aspects of music.

 Students who receive the musicianship class will become well rounded musicians and more proficient performers.
-Students may choose from a variety of instruments including piano lessons, jazz piano lessons, violin lessons, guitar lessons, cello lessons, and/or voice lessons.
+Students may choose from a variety of instruments including piano lessons, jazz piano lessons, violin lessons, guitar lessons, and/or voice lessons.